Partition regularity in imaginary quadratic rings of integers: Abstract

 \section{Abstract}

 We obtain partition regularity results for homogeneous quadratic equations whose parametrized solutions admit nice factorizations into linear forms over rings of integers of imaginary quadratic fields.
-To do so, we develop number-theoretic results of independent interest on such fields, as Hal\'asz's theorem (which actually holds on arbitrary number fields), a characterization for aperiodic completely multiplicative functions, the Tur\'an-Kubilius inequality, and a new concentration estimate for multiplicative functions.
+To do so, we develop number-theoretic results of independent interest on such fields, such as a characterization for aperiodic completely multiplicative functions, the Tur\'an-Kubilius inequality, and a new concentration estimate for multiplicative functions.